pvk99/Steganography_using_Anamorphic_Images/README.md

-# Steganography_using_Anamorphic_Images
+# Steganography using Anamorphic Images
-A project that explores the possibility of combining steganography &amp; anamorphisationto achieve heightened security while transmitting images from point to point
+A project that explores the possibility of combining steganography and anamorphisation to achieve heightened security while transmitting images from point to point

 Steganography: It is the technique of hiding secret data within an ordinary, non-secret image in order to avoid detection.